Chart Color Schemes

 Prospect is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Prospect's dwelling structure, as per the latest Census, consisted of 83.7% houses and 16.3% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Sydney metro's 76.8% houses and 23.3% other dwellings.
+Prospect's dwelling structure, as assessed in the latest Census, consisted of 83.7% houses and 16.3% other dwellings (including semi-detached, apartments, 'other' dwellings).
+This compares to Sydney metropolitan area's 76.8% houses and 23.3% other dwellings.
 Home ownership in Prospect stood at 33.6%, with mortgaged dwellings at 44.5% and rented ones at 21.9%.
-The median monthly mortgage repayment was $2,167, aligning with Sydney metro's average, while the median weekly rent was $435, higher than Sydney metro's $400.
-Nationally, Prospect's mortgage repayments were higher at $2,167 compared to Australia's average of $1,863, and rents were substantially above the national figure of $375.
+The median monthly mortgage repayment was $2,167, aligning with the Sydney metro average, while the median weekly rent figure was $435, compared to Sydney metro's $2,167 and $400 respectively.
+Nationally, Prospect's mortgage repayments were significantly higher than the Australian average of $1,863, and rents substantially above the national figure of $375.

 Frequently Asked Questions - Housing